 UK tax implications of companies doing business in the US

-15th February 2017 by Andrew Scott
+15th February 2017 by Tim Shaw

 What are the main methods of a UK company doing business in the US?

-Depending on the UK company’s structure, the most common methods of operating
+Depending on the UK company’s structure, the most common methods of operating in the US are:

 - Setting up an office or hiring staff in the US contracted directly by the UK company

 - UK company deals directly with its US customers